cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 1. Add basic ingredients into a high glass filled with ice.
 2. Add lemon juice to taste.
 3. Thoroughly mix until the glass is misted.
-4. Garnish with a piece of orange and cocktail cherry.
+4. Garnish with a slice of orange and a maraschino cherry.

 The drink will be sweet, fragnant, and fresh.
 This ruby-coloured cocktail perfectly matches the Ruby logo.